haganbt/PYLON-exporter/README.md

 # PYLON-exporter

 Utility for exporting data from a PYLON index.
+PYLON-exporter mandates a config driven approach to data collection, rather than code.
+It is the goal of this utility to support any combination of data extraction from a PYLON index.

 Features:

+ * Simplified config driven approach abstracts complexities of data collection and merging
  * Inbuilt queue to support large numbers of requests
  * Parallel requests limit to manage control flow
+ * Data merging
- * Nested requests - full support for all targets
+ * Nested requests - native as well as custom nested requests
- * Merging of related response data sets
- * Config inheritance
+ * Export as JSON or CSV

 ## Setup